 And I thought, well, our side's been bamboozled again.

-Because all this piece did was basically convey a conventional wisdom, a stereotype, a cliche, that all of us are just a bunch of racist, sexist, hateful bigots.
+Because all this piece did was basically convey a conventional wisdom, a stereotype, a cliché, that all of us are just a bunch of racist, sexist, hateful bigots.

-And Lanny, not everybody knows that, Lanny said, but that's it was disturbing to him to see all of the hate that was popping up by some of these fringe people on the left, because everybody knows that there's nothing but tolerance and love and affection and compassion among people on the left.
+And Lanny, everybody knows that, Lanny said, but it was disturbing to him to see all of the hate that was popping up by some of these fringe people on the left, because everybody knows that there's nothing but tolerance and love and affection and compassion among people on the left.

-And while people were thinking, wow, this is progress, Lanny Davis ripping his own people really wasn't that at all.
+And while people were thinking, wow, this is progress, Lanny Davis ripping his own people.

-Lanny Davis worried about what's bubbling up there in his so-called party, which I think is perverted and polluted right now, but it also served and gave him an opportunity, continue to rip and characterize us in ways that are not true.
+Lanny Davis worried about what's bubbling up there in his so-called party, which I think is perverted and polluted right now.

-Along those lines, may I ask you to think about something.
+Along those lines, may I ask you to think about something?

-The so-called net roots out there, these these kook blogs, move on.org, the daily cause.
+The so-called net roots out there, these kook blogs, moveon.org, the daily cause, Arianna Huffington's joke of a website.

 There are two characteristics that identify these people.